Did you know?

 Addo Elephant National Park boasts the largest coastal dune field in the southern hemisphere.

-The park is also home to buffalo, lion, leopard and rhino and in the marine section you will find great white sharks and southern right whales, which means that South Africa’s Addo is one of the few reserves in the world that can boast having the Big Seven!
+The park is also home to land-based animals such as buffaloes, lions, leopards and rhinos, as well as sea-dwelling animals like Great White sharks and Southern Right whales.
+This means that Addo is one of the few reserves in the world that has all of the Big Seven!

-In Addo, you will find 1 000 year-old cycads, hillsides covered in pastel-coloured proteas, primeval impenetrable thicket, bizarre-looking spiny noorsveld, and wide-open plains where antelope graze.
+In Addo, you’ll also find 1000-year-old cycads, hillsides covered in pastel-coloured proteas, primeval impenetrable thicket, bizarre-looking spiny noorsveld, and wide-open plains where antelopes graze.

 The rare flightless dung beetles of Addo are a more unusual attraction.
 Always busy rolling perfect balls from elephant dung, the park is full of signs warning visitors to avoid harming these unique creatures.